A Brief History of the Marque

 The Vivi had a pressed metal frame with front and rear suspension.
 Models included Turismo and Sport, and there was also a Vivi scooter with metal bodywork, available with a motocarrozzino (sidecar).

-The Victoria engine was an M51 Victoria two-stroke with a two-speed gearbox, which propelled the Vivi to speeds as high as 55 km/h, depending on the model.
-Manufactured until 1960 the Vi-Vi came in several variations but they were not a commercial success.
+The engine was an M51 Victoria two-stroke with a two-speed gearbox, which propelled the Vivi to speeds as high as 55 km/h, depending on the model.
+The Vi-Vi came in several variations but they were not a commercial success.
 They were marketed in the UK as the DOT Vi-Vi.

 NB: Pietra Aspesi was a Viberti dealer in Gallarate.
-His daughter Maria was a founder of Aspes.
+His daughter Maria was co-founder of Aspes.